The Calendar and the ClockI keep wanting to return to before that date.The Calendar and the Clock by ebturner

 The calendar and the clock are my

 closer to him.

 will be my friend and take me

 back to my father.

 But until that day,

-I am a high school U.S. history, geography, economics, government teacher.
+I am a high school U.S. history, world history, geography, economics, government teacher.
 I also facilitate ancient history, art history, and world history online classes.
 I teach at a county public alternative school for students who violate zero tolerance polices or have continual behavior issues.
 I started teaching in 2010 after serving in the military for 21 years.

 I received my B.A. in history/education in 2010, focusing on early American history.
 I am a member of the following organizations: